postmanlabs/postman-code-generators/codegens/nodejs-axios/README.md

 To run the module, ensure that you have NodeJS >= v8.
 A copy of the NodeJS installable can be downloaded from https://nodejs.org/en/download/package-manager.

 ## Using the Module
-The module will expose an object which will have property `convert` which is the function for converting the Postman-SDK request to nodejs-request code snippet and `getOptions` function which returns an array of supported options.
+The module will expose an object which will have property `convert` which is the function for converting the Postman-SDK request to nodejs-axios code snippet and `getOptions` function which returns an array of supported options.

 ### convert function
 Convert function will take three parameters